In Israel, Blinken looks to planning for a post-war Gaza as bombardments rage on

 The situation is even more dire in northern Gaza, which Israeli forces cut off from the rest of the territory in late October.
 Tens of thousands of people who remain there face shortages of food and water.

 The World Health Organization has been unable to deliver supplies to the north for two weeks.
-OCHA said the military rejected five attempted aid convoys to the north over that period, including planned deliveries of medical supplies and fuel for water and sanitation facilities.
+OCHA said the military rejected five planned aid convoys to the north over that period, including deliveries of medical supplies and fuel for water and sanitation facilities.

 In Israel's north, exchanges with Hezbollah intensify